REB: Reducing Biases in Representation for Industrial Anomaly Detection

 \section{Abstract}

-Existing K-nearest neighbor (KNN) retrieval-based methods usually conduct industrial anomaly detection in two stages: obtain feature representations with a pre-trained CNN model and perform distance measures for anomaly detection.
-However, the features are not fully exploited as these methods ignore domain bias and the difference of local density in feature space, which limits the detection performance.
-In this paper, we propose Reducing Biases (REB) in representation by considering the domain bias of the pre-trained model and building a self-supervised learning task for better domain adaption with a defect generation strategy (DefectMaker) imitating the natural defects.
-Additionally, we propose a local density KNN (LDKNN) to reduce the local density bias and obtain effective anomaly detection.
-The proposed REB method achieve a promising result of 99.5\% Image-level AUROC on the widely used MVTec AD, with smaller backbone networks such as Vgg11 and Resnet18.
-The proposed REB method also achieve 88.0\% Image-level AUROC on the MVTec LOCO AD dataset and bring an improvement of 4.7\% AUROC to the state-of-the-art result.
+Existing representation-based methods usually conduct industrial anomaly detection in two stages: obtain feature representations with a pre-trained model and perform distance measures for anomaly detection.
+Among them, K-nearest neighbor (KNN) retrieval-based anomaly detection methods show promising results.
+However, the features are not fully exploited as these methods ignore domain bias of pre-trained models and the difference of local density in feature space, which limits the detection performance.
+In this paper, we propose Reducing Biases (REB) in representation by considering the domain bias and building a self-supervised learning task for better domain adaption with a defect generation strategy (DefectMaker) that ensures a strong diversity in the synthetic defects.
+Additionally, we propose a local-density KNN (LDKNN) to reduce the local density bias in the feature space and obtain effective anomaly detection.
+The proposed REB method achieves a promising result of 99.5$\%$ Im.AUROC on the widely used MVTec AD, with smaller backbone networks such as Vgg11 and Resnet18.
+The method also achieves an impressive 88.8\% Im.AUROC on the MVTec LOCO AD dataset and a remarkable 96.0\% on the BTAD dataset, outperforming other representation-based approaches.
 These results indicate the effectiveness and efficiency of REB for practical industrial applications.
-Code: \textit{https://github.com/ShuaiLYU/REB}.
+Code: {\textit{{https://github.com/ShuaiLYU/REB}}}.